INFORMSJoC/2023.0239/data/README.md

 The deterministic instances that are used in the computational study of the paper are included in [this directory](./).
 Two classes of problems are considered:

 **Knapsack Interdiction Problems**
-For each instance size $n \in {35, 40, 45, 50, 55, \dots, 100}$, 10 instances of the knapsack interdiction problem have been generated according to [Martello et al. (1999)](https://pubsonline.informs.org/doi/10.1287/mnsc.45.3.414).
+For each instance size $n = 35, 40, 45, 50, 55, \dots, 100$, 10 instances of the knapsack interdiction problem have been generated according to [Martello et al. (1999)](https://pubsonline.informs.org/doi/10.1287/mnsc.45.3.414).
 The instances are named using the following format:

 ```
 BKIP_<n>_<i>.txt,